CONNECTing Eternal systems

 Further Information

-More information about the work on CONNECT architecture can be found from CONNECT Publications and in the following presentation:
+More information about the work of WP1 can be found in the following publications:

 The CONNECT project acknowledges the financial support of the Future and Emerging Technologies (FET) programme within the ICT theme of the Seventh Framework Programme for Research of the European Commission.